-Whether you use manual or automated translations, we recommend going through the roles and workflows you created for your project and verify that they still apply and adjust them if needed.
+Whether you use manual or automated translations, we recommend going through the roles, workflows, and collections you created for your project and verify that they still apply and adjust them if needed.

 Usually, adjusting access to content items in specific languages can require changes in the role permissions.
 Similarly, translation typically leads to adding a new step to the project's workflow while department needs lead to adjusting collections.